What to bring?

 • Remove extra packaging around things before taking them to the burn to cut down on the amount of trash you have to keep track of and dispose of at the end.

-• If you’re bringing stuff in the camp box truck (2026) or want to store anything in the camp shipping container that will be locked up until the next burn, it must be packed into this exact 27-gal tote box.
+• If you’re bringing stuff in the camp box truck (2026 only) or want to store anything in the camp shipping container that will be locked up until the next burn, it must be packed into this exact 27-gal tote box.
 These are the standard unit of Burning Man storage, and useful even if you aren’t using our cargo truck.
 You can bring more than one.

 But first you need these